Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Modules over toric rings and associated zeta functions

 \begin{proof}[Proof of Theorem~\ref{thm:graph_uniformity}(\ref{thm:graph_uniformity1})] Combine Example~\ref{ex:hypergraph_combinatorial} and Proposition~\ref{prop:combinatorial_module_uniformity}. \end{proof}

 In \S\ref{s:uniformity}, we will show that negative adjacency modules of graphs are always torically combinatorial and that their positive counterparts are torically combinatorial over any ground ring in which $2$ is invertible.
+These facts will imply the remaining parts (\ref{thm:graph_uniformity2})--(\ref{thm:graph_uniformity3}) of Theorem~\ref{thm:graph_uniformity}.